Level4-ICP/Exercises/02DataTypes.md

 ## Lab Worksheet – Data types and operators

-Complete each of these tasks, discussing your work with your tutor and fellow apprentices.
-At the end of the exercise you should have a small selection of programs you have written.

 **1\.
 Types and expressions**

 1. Write a C program (called calc.c) that contains two int type variables, one called **total** and another called **count**